rpastijn/UpgradeTo19cHOL/lab300/content.md

 Pluggable database created.
 ````

 In the above example we choose the location for the filenames by using the file_name_convert clause.
-Another option would have been setting the PDB_FILE_NAME_CONVERT init.ora parameter or have Oracle sort it out using Oracle Managed Files.
+Another option would have been setting the `PDB_FILE_NAME_CONVERT` init.ora parameter or have Oracle sort it out using Oracle Managed Files.

-The files for this PDB have been created in /u01/oradata/DB19C/PDB19C02
+The files for this PDB have been created in `/u01/oradata/DB19C/PDB19C02` as a result of our create pluggable database command.
 After creating the new PDB, we need to start it so it can be used as a target for our migration:

 ````
 SQL> <copy>alter pluggable database PDB19C02 open;</copy>